ava-labs/avalanche-docs/docs/apis/avalanchego/x-chain-migration.md

 ```

 After Cortina activation, it will also be possible to fetch X-Chain blocks
 directly without enabling the Index API.
-You can use the *avm.getBlock*,
+You can use the [avm.getBlock](././apis/x-chain.md#avmgetblock),
-*avm.getBlockByHeight*, and *avm.getHeight* endpoints to do so.
+[avm.getBlockByHeight](././apis/x-chain.md#avmgetblockbyheight), and [avm.getHeight](././apis/x-chain.md#avmgetheight) endpoints to do so.
 This, again,
 will be similar to the [P-Chain semantics](apis/p-chain.md#platformgetblock).

 ## Deprecated API Calls